ByteAether/WeakEvent/src/WeakEvent/PACKAGE.md

    Raises the event by invoking all live subscribers.
 Dead subscribers (whose targets have been garbage-collected) are removed.

 ### `WeakEvent<TEvent>`
+ * `SubscriberCount`\
+   Number of alive subscribers currently registered to the event.
  * `Subscribe(Action<TEvent> handler)`\
    `Subscribe(Func<TEvent, Task> handler)`\
    `Subscribe(Func<TEvent, CancellationToken, Task> handler)`\